CommE2E/comm/docs/dev_environment.md

 ## Apache

 In both dev and prod environments we have Node configured to run on port 3000, with Apache proxying it across to port 80.
 The reason for Apache is so that we can use other tech stacks alongside Node.
-In particular, we’ve been using a MySQL administration web frontend called PHPMyAdmin.

 macOS comes with an Apache installation built in.
 We just need to configure it a little bit.